 Standard User Plans have a higher fixed daily charge, but a lower charge per kWH you use.
 So, if you are using lots of electricity the lower unit charge balances things out to give you the best.

 Low User Plans charge a lower fixed daily charge, but a higher charge per kWH you use.
 So, if you don’t use much electricity you will pay less than on a Standard User Plan.

+All electricity retailers in NZ are required to offer a low fixed charge tariff or what you may know as low user plan/s to consumers at their main place of residence.
+It's important to remember that just because it's offered, does not make it the correct plan for your household to be on.
 Some energy retailers will regularly review the pricing plan (low or standard) that you are on, to ensure you are on the right plan for your household… others won’t, so make sure you keep an eye on your usage levels and regularly ‘audit’ your bills.
 If you think you need to change your plan, give our team a call on 0508 2COMPARE (0508 226672).
 We are here to help you understand your needs and choose the provider that fits those needs.